justinlietz93/Cogito/README.md

 behaviour—for example adjusting ``include``/``exclude`` globs, ``max_files``
 caps, or disabling directory ingestion entirely by setting ``enabled`` to ``false``.
 Traditional single-file usage remains unchanged and continues to accept either a positional path or literal text input.
+Pipelines that need custom directory behaviour (such as Syncretic Catalyst) can provide their own defaults in ``critique.directory_input_overrides``.
+Each key maps to a pipeline identifier and accepts the same fields as the base configuration, allowing you to declare explicit file ordering or toggle section labelling without affecting the global CLI settings.

 ### For Research Synthesis